surajrajagopal/go-concepts/README.md

    Go modules is a way of dealing with dependencies in golang.

    A Go Module is nothing but a collection of Go packages.
 Now this question might come to your mind.
 Why do we need Go modules to create a custom package?
-The answer is the import path for the custom package we create is derived from the name of the go module.
-In addition to this, all the other third-party packages(such as source code from github) along with their versions which our application uses will be managed by the go.mod file.
+The import path of a custom package in Go is based on the module name.
+The go.mod file also manages all third- party dependencies (like GitHub packages) and their versions for the application.
 This go.mod file is created when we create a new module.

 8. Array - An array is a collection of elements of the same type.
 It is an ordered sequence of elements stored contiguously in memory.